Khadija von Zinnenburg Carroll

 Palace of Ritual, Venice Biennale

-Contingent Agencies, Research Pavillion, Venice
+Contingent Agencies, Research Pavilion, Venice

 Cook’s New Clothes, Brunei Gallery, SOAS London